consensys-vertical-apps/mmi-defi-adapters/packages/adapters-library/README.md

 Don't have a read adapter?
 And don't intend to create a read adapter?
 Then:

 1. Select "WriteOnlyAdapterTemplate" on our new-adapter CLI.
 See section "Build adapter steps" above for more information.
-2. Implement the buildMetadata() method see section "Build your DeFi asset metadata files" above for more information.
+2. Implement the `getProtocolToken` method see section "Build your DeFi asset metadata" above for more information.
 3. Then follow the video tutorial below:

 Watch the [build write adapter video](https://drive.google.com/file/d/1ZNWwOkzHlc7Zt2qLy5ZRuHqoDgWSnww7/view 'Watch the build write adapter video') for a detailed guide.